edgard/ansible-ubuntu/README.md

 # ansible-ubuntu

-This is a personal installation playbook to install Ubuntu GNOME to my liking.
+This is a personal installation playbook to install Ubuntu GNOME development environment to my liking.

 I do not recommend using it as-is, fork and make your changes before using it.
 You've been warned!

-Tested on Xenial with Ansible 2.2.1.
+Tested on Bionic with Ansible 2.7.10.

 ## Dependencies

 If you are running locally onto a fresh install, there are a few dependencies:

-    $ sudo apt-get install openssh-server sshpass ansible python-pycurl
+    $ sudo apt install openssh-server sshpass ansible python-pycurl apt-transport-https ca-certificates curl gnupg-agent software-properties-common
     $ sudo systemctl start sshd

 ## Tags